-\Ghanaian Culture and Natural Resources Field Study course has an additional fee for the Kumasi and Volta Eco Tours.
+Please note that the Ghanaian Culture and Natural Resources Field Study course has an additional fee for field trips.

 U of Ghana Courses: The University of Ghana-Legon is a comprehensive university; you can choose from classes across the university as long as you meet the pre-requisites.